zahirahzamri/Khawarizmi_notifyApp/README.md

  Notifications API          | Allow the mobile app to push notification and notify the user when the payment deadline arrives.
  Signup page                | Allow new user to register themselves before they can use the mobile app.
  Login page                 | Enable registered user to login into their account to become an authorized user.
+ Home page                  | Allow user to choose either to add new notification or view the apps or utilities that stored in database.
  List page                  | Display a list of subscribed apps or utilities.
  Add page                   | Allow users to enter new subscription or utility information by providing the name, date, notes and preferable push notification time.
  Update page                | Users can edit existing data or delete any subscription item that they no longer needed.